Nick Cannon’s 9th child born, with 10th and 11th on the way: TMZ

 The child’s mother, Lanisha Cole, announced the surprise birth of the baby girl, Onyx Ice Cole Cannon, in an Instagram post.

-Cole is a model and actress best known for appearing as a rotating model on “The Price Is Right” from 2003-2010.
+Cole is a model and actress best known for appearing as a rotating model on “The Price Is Right” from 2003-2010, WGHP reports.

 Cannon welcomed his eighth child a little over a month ago in late July, having a baby boy with model Bri Tiesi.